anshu0810/anshu0810.github.io/docs/index.md

     Working closely with local business owner to help promoting their      business.

     Working with softwares like Adobe Photoshop, google Adwords, Hootsuite to make new campaigns and sucessfully launch them.

+ >DECEMBER 2017 – PRESENT

+* SERVER/BARTENDER, *Captains Boil Winnipeg*

+    Explaining menus, serving guests, making drinks.

+    Understanding guest needs and delivering them.

+    Training new staff and managing complaints.

+> Septemeber 2018 – March 2020

+* Server/ Bartender, *ERA BISTRO* AT Canadian Museum for Human Rights

+    Setting up table, serving  guests and bussing tables.

+    Resolving guest issues and making drinks.

+>JUNE 2019– March 2020

+*   SERVER/SUERVISOR, *Purple Noodle Bar*

+    Cashing everyone out and helping other servers with their tables.

+    Creating a healthy and fun environment for others to work in.

 ##  Volunteering Experience